-Part 1 in a series of blogs that provide a framework for CFOs to move forward confidently on the journey toward digital transformation
+Part of the “Digital Finance Transformation” series that provides a framework for CFOs to move forward confidently on the journey toward digital transformation

 Everyone is talking about digital transformation these days, and it is on the mind of most executives.
 They recognize the need to decide how to manage digital change – and the important role of the CFO in providing strategic leadership.
 However, they often don’t know where to begin or how to put a structured plan in place.

 The cornerstone: a digital foundation

 In our work supporting numerous digital transformation initiatives, we have come to appreciate the importance of establishing a digital foundation.
 Laying that foundation requires an initial deployment of digital tools that can make a measurable impact on improving the organization’s performance and efficiency and increasing its value.

 The very first step is to develop a clear digital vision and establish a culture by communicating that vision throughout the enterprise.
 In our experience, the companies that are most successful start early with change management, preparing everyone involved for the digital metamorphosis.
 The best practice here is for IT and the business to work together closely with all other stakeholders, such as partners, to drive the transformation together hand-in-hand.

 There are many other points to consider, recognizing that digital transformation in detail will look different for every company.
 The specifics are influenced by many factors: industry, competition behavior, company culture, innovation affinity, existing and emerging digital technologies, digital readiness, and so on.

 A proven four-step approach